 This appendix provides additional information about configuring raw devices to deploy Real Application Clusters (RAC) using Oracle Database Configuration Assistant (DBCA).
-You must configure raw devices if you do not use Automatic Storage Management (ASM).
+You must configure raw devices if you do not use Automatic Storage Management (ASM), or a cluster file system.